-While some of our majors go on to pursue graduate study in philosophy and eventually teach, most of our majors go on to pursue other careers and educational objectives.
+While a significant number of our majors go on to pursue graduate study in philosophy and aspire eventually to teach, most of our majors go on to pursue other careers and educational objectives.
 Accordingly, the successful student graduating from the philosophy major might be preparing for a career as a natural scientist, a behavioral scientist, an attorney, a theologian, a physician, an educator, or a writer, or might go into some field more generally related to the humanities or the liberal arts.
 Whatever the case, he or she will be well prepared as a result of the habits of mind acquired in the process of completing the Philosophy Major.
 (See "Appendix One" for post-graduate information of recently graduated majors.)